How to get your real estate license in Colorado

 If you’re looking to be your own boss with a flexible schedule and excellent earning potential, then a career as a real estate agent might be for you.
 Unlike most other states, Colorado is a “single license” state.
-This means that there are not distinct licenses for salesperson or broker.
+This means that there are no distinct licenses for salespeople or brokers.

 Here, as soon as you get your license as a real estate agent you’re also licensed as an associate broker.
 The Colorado license is all encompassing, allowing you to conduct real estate transactions of all types.

 If you’re ready to take the plunge, here are the six steps you’ll have to take to obtain your real estate license in Colorado.

 Your first task will be to submit your fingerprints to the Colorado Bureau of Investigation for a state and national criminal history record check.
 You want to get going on this early because these checks can take several weeks to complete.
 It’s best to do this before you start taking your class but you can do it at any point before taking your examination.

 Step 2.
 Choose a School

 There are many accredited schools throughout the state for receiving the required 168 hours of Associate Brokers training.
 168 hours is extremely high in comparison to many other states, but it’s a small price to pay for receiving such a broad type of license.